 The City originated primarily as a “street car suburb”, with a scattering of coal mines also providing employment to some early residents while other miners used the streetcar line to reach the mines.
-All of the coal mines were shaft mines reported to be 180 feet to 360 feet deep, with entry shafts to individual mines located in the vicinity of what today are Karen Acres Elementary School, 78th Street and Hickman Road, the 4400 block of Merle Hay Road, and 104th Street and Meredith Drive.
-Most of the mines were closed in the 1930’s.
-The last operating mine was the Beck Mine on Merle Hay Road, which was one of the last operating mines in Polk County when it closed in 1947.
+All of the coal mines were shaft mines with entry shafts to individual mines located in the vicinity of what today are Karen Acres Elementary School, 78th Street and Hickman Road, the 4400 block of Merle Hay Road, and 104th Street and Meredith Drive.
+Most of the mines were closed in the 1930’s and the last operating mine was the Beck Mine on Merle Hay Road that closed in 1947.

 The streetcar system fueled Urbandale’s early growth.
 Originally intended to be a railroad line continuing northwest to Grimes and beyond to Woodward when it was constructed in 1905, the line was terminated in a turn-around at 70th and Roseland (which is commemorated today by the Trolley Park) when the railroad owners encountered difficulties with right-of-way acquisition beyond Urbandale.
 The rail line was then converted to a street car line that served commuters traveling to work in "the city" (i.e., Des Moines) and provided access to medical services, delivered freight and supplies to Urbandale residents, and afforded general transportation before automobiles became commonplace.
 At the height of service, cars ran every 7.5 minutes during rush hour and at 15 minute intervals at other times, from 5:00am until midnight.
 The "Urbandale line" of the Des Moines Railway Company (which became the Des Moines Transit Company in 1949) was the last operating car line in the Des Moines area since it ran along private right-of-way.
 Trolley buses gradually replaced other lines running in or along public streets, and with the completion of street construction the Urbandale portion of the "Urbandale line" also ceased operation on June 19, 1950.
 Operation ceased completely on March 6, 1951.